dhavalpowar/node-json-equal/README.md

 ===============

 Determine deep equality between JSON-like JavaScript objects.
+Using **opts**, you can compare two arrays irrespective of the ordering of elements.
 This module is largely inspired by [deep-equal](https://github.com/substack/node-deep-equal).

 Another inspiration is [this javascript blog on the typeof keyword](https://javascriptweblog.wordpress.com/2011/08/08/fixing-the-javascript-typeof-operator/)